 If moving to Portugal remains legal, doesn't a French person risk having problems with the French tax authorities?

-There is a murderous article in the CGI (the General Tax Code), Article 4B, of which generally only the first paragraph is retained.
-If you stay more than 183 days abroad, you are fiscally domiciled outside of France.
-But the two other paragraphs give a broader and more subjective definition of the notion of tax residence and therefore of taxation in France, even if one resides abroad.
-It is a question of the main professional activity in France and more subjective "of the center of its economic interests".
-A "catch-all" definition that the tax authorities use when they have exhausted the previous two.
-This includes the place of business, investments, company headquarters and why not the fact of directly owning several homes in France.
+There's an assassin's article in the CGI (Code Général des Impôts), Article 4B, of which we generally only retain the first paragraph.
+If you stay abroad for more than 183 days, you are considered to be domiciled outside France for tax purposes.
+But the other two paragraphs give a broader and more subjective definition of the notion of tax residence, and therefore of taxation in France, even if you live abroad.
+It refers to the main professional activity in France, and more subjectively to "the center of one's economic interests".
+A catch-all definition that the tax authorities use when they have exhausted the previous two.
+It includes the place of business, investments, company headquarters and, why not, the fact of directly owning several homes in France.
 The list is wide.

 Portugal likes to gain a resident.
 But Bercy hates to lose a taxpayer.